-Gross premiums on insurance contracts are recorded on receipt of payment of the premium and are accreted to earnings on a pro-rata basis over the term of the related policy coverage.
+Gross premiums on insurance contracts are recorded on written premium basis and are accreted to earnings on a pro-rata basis over the term of the related policy coverage.
 Gross written premium reflect business written during the year, and include applicable taxes or duties based on premiums.
 Premiums are earned from the date of attachment of risk, over the indemnity period, based on the pattern of the risks underwritten.